14 Market Revolutions

 Spinning Mule, Samuel Crompton, Bolton Museum & Archive Service

 These were the first factories in America, with their jennys and mules spinning out over 50k miles of fabric per year along the Merrimack River, in Lowell’s namesake town.
 Cities like Lowell and Lynn, Massachusetts built industrial compounds that employed girls from surrounding areas, providing them campus-like accommodations with dorms, chapels, and chaperones.
-Next came the application of steam, freeing industrialists up to build plants anywhere, not just alongside rivers.
+Next came the application of steam, freeing up industrialists to build plants anywhere, not just alongside rivers.

 1893 illustration of Oliver Evans' Columbian 1812 Steam Engine (one of the first in U.S.), Library of Congress